 I want to share with people how to take a little more control of the camera, step away from the ‘automatic mode’ and make the camera do what you want, instead of it making all the decisions for you.
 I’ll also be teaching how to look at things slightly differently and how to ‘see light’ in a new way.

 Tuscany is a beautiful location for a photography course.
-What do you think the highlights will be?
+What have been your highlights?

 Oh goodness, this is a real tough one!
 It’s difficult to pick just a few highlights!
-I am really looking forward to the guests having the opportunity to capture iconic ‘Tuscan picture-postcard’ landscape shots.
+I love that the guests have the opportunity to capture iconic ‘Tuscan picture-postcard’ landscape shots.
 We visit the famous ‘Crete Senesi’ area of Tuscany during the trip so it is the perfect location to capture true Tuscany.

-One of the days at the villa, we will have the opportunity to photograph our chef while they prepare a traditional Tuscan lunch, which will be something very special.
-Capturing some action shots of the chef while cooking and taking close-ups of the food, will give the guests plenty of practice in a relaxed environment.
+One of the days at the villa, we have the opportunity to photograph our chef while they prepare a traditional Tuscan lunch, which is always something very special.
+Capturing some action shots of the chef while cooking and taking close-ups of the food gives the guests plenty of practice in a relaxed environment.

 Photographs are great for capturing memories.
-What do you want your students to take away from the trip?
+What do you want your students to take away from their trip?

 I would love for the students to take away a real sense of achievement and new confidence in their ability.
 I aim to improve their understanding of light and composition, and increase their understanding of their cameras.
 Photography really isn’t as daunting as many people think.
 With some coaching in the basic concepts, a bit of direction and fine tuning, every single student should come away from the week with a good portfolio of more than just holiday ‘snaps’.

-If you are interested in putting your camera to good use this year, Flavours Holidays are offering Photography holidays to Tuscany on selected dates in June and September 2016.
+If you are interested in putting your camera to good use this year, Flavours Holidays offer Photography holidays to Tuscany and Sicily on selected dates from May – September.
 For more information take a look at our Photography pages.